 Promoting personal development through thoughtful planning and honest feedback

 DePace’s yearly planning meetings revolve around two simple worksheets, each of which is filled out separately by the trainee and PI before the meeting.
-These worksheets, summarized briefly below, help each person organize his or her thoughts to facilitate honest conversation.
+These worksheets, summarized briefly below (and available of in the supplement of this paper), help each person organize his or her thoughts to facilitate honest conversation.

 Goals and Planning Worksheet: